tayapro/wizy/README.md

 On the Game page, the user's `Username` and `Complexity` records in localStorage are preset based on previous steps.
 The chosen word is randomly selected according to the complexity level.

+> [!NOTE]
+> Right now, the Game page has some issues in landscape mode for mobile devices.
+Check out the [Future Features](#future-features) section for more details.

 ### F09 Game page - lives blocks

 The vacation-themed images blend seamlessly with the WIZY app's design, adding simplicity and vibrant colors.